avelingrayorg/cc-c/about.md

 I'm more local than the Mill Valley Burger joint.

-##My passion for music
+##What kind of a Music Teacher am I?

+My #1 job is to empower **your** creative development and self expression in music.

-I've got my fair share of music teaching experiences under my belt but I'm not the kind of teacher who will drown you in endless scales or obsess over theory.
-I definitely don't mind saying that scales and theory are important pieces of the musical puzzle but they should _**never**_ get in the way of the _**magic**_ - that is music.
+I've got a lot of music teaching experience under my belt but I'm not the kind of teacher who will drown you in endless scales or obsess over theory.
+I can tell you right now that scales and theory are important pieces of the musical puzzle but they should _**never**_ get in the way of the _**magic**_ - that is music.

-My passion lies in empowering **your** creative development and self expression.

-I'm here to support and encourage you.
+I'm here to support and encourage you

+I will help you unearth your creativity to bring joy and happiness

 Thru teaching music and sharing my passion for music, I empower my students to expand and grow, learn how to navigate the world from a more centered and powerful space, and bring joy and happiness to their lives and the world by finding their music inside of themselves.